Falstaff

 logo1_tagline_RGB.jpg

-Langridge, who was appointed Artistic Director of the UK's renowned Glyndebourne Opera Festival in 2019, shifted the setting of Falstaff's story to 1930s England, to a time dominated by the absurdity of a social hierarchy that bordered on feudalism.
-The director notes: Our production is set in England in the 1930s.
+The successful staging, first performed at the Greek National Opera during the 2022/23 season, bears the stamp of internationally acclaimed British director Stephen Langridge.
+Katerina Petsatodi is responsible for reviving the direction.
+Langridge shifts Falstaff's story to 1930s England, a period marked by the absurdity of social hierarchy, bordering on feudalism.
+As the director notes, 'our production is set in England in the 1930s.
 A time between the wars (Falstaff was an old soldier), with a scandalous Prince of Wales (like Hal in Henry IV) who will briefly become King Edward VIII, and a time when the hierarchies are rigid, with social class more respected than money.
 Falstaff is based on Shakespeare's only fully English comedy, but the end is pure Verdi / Boito.
-'Tutto nel mondo è burla' (All the world's a jest) is their conclusion - and when we look around us at today's chaotic world, we can only agree, and then perhaps head off to the pub for a pint of warm ale and a laugh with Sir John!
+Tutto nel mondo è burla (All the world's a farce) is their conclusion-and when we look around us at today's chaotic world, we can only agree, and then perhaps head off to the pub for a pint of warm ale and a laugh with Sir John!'

 Stage direction: Stephen Langridge